Hello S1-05,

 Warnings (yellow card):

-The referee gives only one warning to a player for rule violations and a total of three to a team.
-Exceeding these limits results in 2-minute suspensions thereafter.
+to a player for rule violations and a total of three to a team.

 Warnings are not required prior to giving out a 2-minute suspension.